Course Outline

 • Core components: Topics, Partitions, Producers, Consumers, Brokers

-• Understanding Kafka’s publish-subscribe model for efficient data distribution
+• Understanding the publish-subscribe model in Kafka

 • Use cases of Kafka in real-world government applications